rcvd/RoamStudio/README.md

 - [Flattr](https://flattr.com/@rcvd)
 - [Paypal](https://paypal.me/rcvd)

-## Bugs and feedback
+## Feature Requests, Bugs and Feedback
-If you find a bug, file it under [Issues](https://github.com/rcvd/RoamStudio/issues) with a short description and an screenshot
+If you have an idea for a new feature or find a bug, file it under [Issues](https://github.com/rcvd/RoamStudio/issues) with a short description and an screenshot.
+Any other feedback can be send to alex@goedel.io